Future Past - Part 1 "Idols and Whispers" (Flashback)

 ::2418, In A Future That Was, Above the Planet Betazed::

 "There she is, sir."
-Said the Ferengi pilot as he brought the small shuttlecraft around to the other side of the massive space dock.
+Said the Ferengi pilot as he brought the shuttle around to the other side of the massive space dock.

-"How long has it been, Captain?"
-He asked without looking back at his chief of staff, his eyes fixed squarely on the Lunar class ship parked at one of the station's external docking ports.
+"How long has it been, Nami?"
+He asked without looking back at his chief of staff, his eyes fixed squarely on the Vesta class ship parked at one of the station's external docking ports.

 Nami remained in her seat as she answered.
 "14 years, 2 months, and 5 days, give and take a few hours."